nfisher23/nickolasfisher.com/content/blog/Improving-Java-IO-Performance-Buffering-Techniques.md

 BufferingBenchmarkTests.noBuffering            avgt    2  170.308          ms/op
 ```

 So on two tries (after the warmups) we averaged 170 milliseconds per try.
-Now we will use Java&#39;s built in BufferedInputStream:
+Now we will use Java's built in BufferedInputStream:

 ```java
 @Benchmark